-25. Paragraphs 1-24 are hereby incorporated by reference and made paragraphs 1-24 of Count One as if fully set forth therein.
+27. Paragraphs 1-24 are hereby incorporated by reference and made paragraphs 1-24 of Count One as if fully set forth therein.

-26. New Mexico's Assisted Suicide Statute does not provide a valid statutory basis to prosecute any licensed physician for providing aid in dying because the choice of a mentally competent terminally ill individual for a peaceful death as an alternative to enduring a dying process the patient finds unbearable does not constitute "suicide" within the meaning of NMSA 1978 § 30-2-4 when her physician concludes that her choice of a peaceful death is among the reasonable medical alternatives.
+28. New Mexico's Assisted Suicide Statute does not provide a valid statutory basis to prosecute any licensed physician for providing aid in dying because the choice of a mentally competent terminally ill individual for a peaceful death as an alternative to enduring a dying process the patient finds unbearable does not constitute "suicide" within the meaning of NMSA 1978 § 30-2-4 when her physician concludes that her choice of a peaceful death is among the reasonable medical alternatives.

-27. Because no court has had occasion prior to now to construe the meaning of the word "suicide" as used in New Mexico's Suicide Statute, there is substantial uncertainty over the legal rights and responsibilities of the parties as they relate to a physician who chooses to provide access to aid in dying to a mentally-competent, terminally-ill individual when that to treatment is otherwise medically appropriate.
+29. Because no court has had occasion prior to now to construe the meaning of the word "suicide" as used in New Mexico's Suicide Statute, there is substantial uncertainty over the legal rights and responsibilities of the parties as they relate to a physician who chooses to provide access to aid in dying to a mentally-competent, terminally-ill individual when that to treatment is otherwise medically appropriate.

-28. The potential for prosecution under New Mexico's Assisted Suicide Statute for providing aid in dying harms the Plaintiffs in that it impairs their ability to provide adequate and appropriate medical care to their patients.
+30. The potential for prosecution under New Mexico's Assisted Suicide Statute for providing aid in dying harms the physician Plaintiffs in that it impairs their ability to provide adequate and appropriate medical care to their patients.
+It harms Ms. Riggs in that it impairs her access to an end of life option that would bring her comfort and a means to avoid horrific suffering.

-29. Accordingly, Plaintiffs are entitled to declaratory and injunctive relief as requested in this Complaint.
+31. Accordingly, Plaintiffs are entitled to declaratory and injunctive relief as requested in this Complaint.